 Welcome to the Totnes & District U3A.
-We have been up and running since January 2009 and are now in our seventh year, with a membership of over 200 who come from Totnes and the surrounding small towns and villages.
-At present there are 25 study groups, the newest of which is A Storytelling Circle.
+We have been up and running since January 2009 and are now in our eighth year, with a membership of over 200 who come from Totnes and the surrounding small towns and villages.
+At present there are 27 study groups.

 If you don't know Totnes - it has a history going back to Saxon times.
 In the 10th century it was founded as a fortified town and became a Royal burgh with its own mint.
 In Tudor days it was one of the richest towns in Devon and many of the merchants houses still remain.
 One of them in Fore Street, is now a very fine and rich museum.
 Amongst the legacies left behind are some stunning decorated plaster ceilings.